liip/LiipImagineBundle/Resources/doc/filters/general.rst

             my_watermark_filter:
                 filters:

-                    # use and setup the "watermark" filter
+                    # use and setup the "watermark_image" filter
-                    watermark:
+                    watermark_image:

                         # path to the watermark file (prepended with "%kernel.project_dir%")
-                        image: Resources/data/watermark.png
+                        image: assets/watermark.png

                         # size of the water mark relative to the input image
                         size: 0.5